AdobeDocs/analytics.en/help/implement/vars/config-vars/linktrackevents.md

 ## Events in link tracking calls using tags in Adobe Experience Platform

-Data Collection automatically includes defined events in link tracking hits if you do not use custom code.
+Adobe Experience Platform automatically includes defined events in link tracking hits if you do not use custom code.

 >[!IMPORTANT]
 >